realworldocaml/book/NOTES.md

     - "mly": OCaml file, which will be parsed by Oloop.
     - "mlpack"

-    - "topscript": OCaml toplevel commands that will be auto-evaluated via Oloop.
+    - "mlt": OCaml toplevel commands that will be auto-evaluated via Oloop.

     - "rawscript": OCaml toplevel script, which should not be